The Importance of Proper Manufacturing Resource Planning

 Before we discuss the relevance of Manufacturing Resource Planning, also known as MRP II, it is only proper to provide a clear and concise definition of this system.

 In essence, MRP is a formal and fully-automated approach to core manufacturing processes such as inventory control, supplier scheduling, and planning.

-MRP II’s predecessor, Material Requirements Planning or MRP I, offers users important details about the right time of when to order, the quantity or how much to order form suppliers, the generation of new orders, and rescheduling of orders- all of which are necessary to meet the ever-changing needs of customers and the entire manufacturing process.
+MRP II’s predecessor, Material Requirements Planning or MRP I, offers users important details about the right time of when to order, the quantity or how much to order from suppliers, the generation of new orders, and rescheduling of orders- all of which are necessary to meet the ever-changing needs of customers and the entire manufacturing process.

-As the MRP II is fully-automatic in nature, the software application regularly recalculates requirements for raw materials that are based on accurate order forecasts.
-In addition, it also makes the necessary changes for possible issues that may arise prior to their occurrence, thus making the MRP a more efficient control system over traditional management systems which base forecasts on archived demands.
+As MRP II is fully-automatic in nature, the software application regularly recalculates requirements for raw materials that are based on accurate order forecasts.
+In addition, it also makes the necessary changes for possible issues that may arise prior to their occurrence, thus making MRP a more efficient control system over traditional management systems which base forecasts on archived demands.

 - Applies three steps of explosion, netting, and offsetting in the creation of an initial management schedule

 Feedback – MRP II features important feedback from the production floor and relays both progress and delay.
 It integrates this information to all levels of schedule so that the next run is updated on a regular basis.

 Schedule of Resources – Inventory management and control includes a scheduling capability that concentrates on resources such as equipment, machinery, and raw materials, which are crucial in the production of the final goods.
 This feature is essentially where MRP II got its name from.
 MRP II allows for the generation of comprehensive and accurate data, which helps personnel gain tighter control of the manufacturing process.